Trudge-CNK/personal-goals/daily-thoughts/2020_daily-thoughts.md

 **12/21/2020**
 Not proud of today, honestly.
 I got a lot of my room cleaned up, and I got a haircut, but I didn't really do much else.
 I always get into situations where I let myself be torn between my current productivity plans and my future productivity plans, pretending that a different approach will be a magic bullet.
 Hopefully I'll transition to doing 100x challenges(days, hours, times) sometime tomorrow so I can really get back to what I want to focus on.

+**12/22/2020**
+I finally decided on making some 100x challenges, where the x stands for hours, days, etc. I think that will be my focus from now on.
+I'll just try to be a slight Renaissance man and see which focuses inspire me as I learn them.
+Then, my 100 hour challenges can turn into 200 hours, 500 hours, or 1000 hours....

+My family also came to visit.
+It's been our one real risk we've taken during the whole virus since we only have a chance to see them once a year.
+It was really nice seeing them and especially having them meet the puppy.
+He was apprehensive at first, but he ended up getting along with everyone really well.